Spain: Balearic Islands, Mallorca & Ses Salines

 What to Expect:

-Start your warm-up ride on a flat, longer route, then cycle seldom-traveled roads among rolling orchards and farm fields.
-Pass through vineyards with stunning views of Serra and villages, famous of their wine producers.
-For those who would like more mileage, opt for the longer ride today.
-Your ride culminates with a stop at a local finca.
-After your included lunch and wine tasting you travel back to your hotel via shuttle.
+Begin your warm-up ride on a flat, extended route, then cycle along quiet, seldom-traveled roads through rolling orchards and farmland.
+Pass vineyards with stunning views of the Serra mountain range and local villages renowned for their wine production.
+For those seeking additional mileage, a longer ride option is available today.
+The ride concludes at a local finca, where you’ll enjoy an included lunch and wine tasting before returning to your hotel by shuttle.

 Cumulative Distance Range: 27 – 35 km (16 – 21 miles)